shadowed1/Chard/README.md

 - 0.01: `Initial Release` <br><br>
 - 0.02: `Added Wayland or X script.
 Prepend wx to an app if it cannot find display :0.
 Added header install command for Linux Kernel.
 Cleaned up Sommelier tmp directory.
 Added chard_mount and chard_unmount commands.
 Enabled KVM kernel flag.
 Added GParted, UNetBootin and QEMU support.
-Now we can format USB's with nearly all file systems and create bootable media in ChromeOS!` <br><br>
+QEMU will use KVM + OpenGL for excellent performance!Now we can format USB's with nearly all file systems and create bootable media in ChromeOS!` <br><br>

 <br>